kevry/covid-symptom-tracker/README.md

 Admin users have access to all Firebase user data.
 They will have access to whether the user has had symptoms, their first name, last name,and email.

 # CovidAPI
-The app provides users with COVID data by country through COVID19api.com
+The app provides users with COVID data by country through [pubically available COVID19 API](COVID19api.com)